GhostTypes/ff-5mp-api/api/readme.md

 # API Changes & Documentation
 - Previously, all communication was done over TCP, with no authentication process.
 All requests now require the printer's serial number, and a "check code".
-- Additionally, the port for communication has been changed to 8898, from 8899
+- The port for communication has been changed back to 8898 (as of firmware 3.13)
-- It appears support for sending direct G/MCodes has been removed (or hidden more)

 ## Generic request structure
 - The check code can be obtained from the printer's UI, in network mode settings. <br>